Last Mountain Lake: Last Mountain Lake Bird Sanctuary

 The Last Mountain Lake Bird Sanctuary, the first federal bird sanctuary in North America, was established here in 1887.
 As the first such wildlife reserve of this kind on the continent, it was designated a National Historic Site of Canada in 1987.
 Over 280 bird species have been recorded.
 The lake contains appropriate habitat for nine of Canada's 36 species of vulnerable, threatened and endangered birds, such as the peregrine falcon, piping plover, burrowing owl, and whooping crane.

 The northern end of the lake is very shallow and contains wetlands.
 Part of this area of the lake and surrounding area has been set aside as the Last Mountain Lake National Wildlife Area, which is a site of regional importance in the Western Hemisphere Shorebird Reserve Network.

 Fish species

-The lake contains a host of fish species including walleye, yellow perch, northern pike, burbot, lake whitefish, cisco, bigmouth buffalo, white sucker, and common carp.
+Fish species commonly found in Last Mountain Lake include walleye, yellow perch, northern pike, burbot, lake whitefish, cisco, bigmouth buffalo, white sucker, and common carp.